 • There are now 2.6 billion smartphone users worldwide – a number expected to climb to 6.1 billion by 2020.

-• The top ten users of smartphones touch their phones an average of 5,427 times each day.
+• The top ten percent of smartphone users touch their phones an average of 5,427 times each day.
 The rest of us clock in at 2,617 touches per day.

 • Between midnight and 5 a.m.
 87 percent of participants in a study checked their phones at least once.